Martchus/openQA-helper/README.md

 via `ALTER USER user_name WITH PASSWORD 'new_password';`.
 Specify the password in the Telegraf config like in the example `monitoring/telegraf-psql.conf`.

+### Troubelshooting

+Try a minimal config with debugging options, e.g. `telegraf --test --debug --config minimal.conf`.
+If there's no error logged you can only guess what's wrong:

+* DB authentification doesn't work
+* Access for specific table is not granted (can be granted via `grant select on table TABLE_NAME to USER_NAME;`)

 ## Run aarch64 tests locally on x86_64 machine

 1. Install `qemu-arm` and `qemu-uefi-aarch64` (grab the latter from http://download.opensuse.org/ports/aarch64/tumbleweed/repo/oss/noarch)